 28 March 2019, Thursday, 7 pm.
 LADA (Live Art Development Agency).
+Book launch!
 The Garrett Centre, 117A Mansford Street, London E2 6LX.
 The evening will include performances, provocations, readings and contributions from special guests including SPLIT BRITCHES!
 The book will be available at the event at a special launch price of only £10 and will then be available from Unbound and in selected bookshops (including bookartbookshop) at £15.

 3 May 2019 Friday, 7 pm.
 LADA (Live Art Development Agency).
 The Garrett Centre, 117A Mansford Street, London E2 6LX.
 Next in a gen-age* series in cooperation with the Live Art Development Agency featuring the amazing Mexican, feminist guest artist Monica Mayer.

 Collaboration with Valiz/KT press on a publication about Feminist Art and Activism.
 Stand by for further details.

 14 December 2018, Cabaret Melancholique, Pantomime Unicorn, Venue and time TBA